keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 #### Friends
 - Her lover, Valentyna (met 12.19.516).
 She is a titled drake of the Earth, Spirit, and Chaos elements who was raised in The Crawling Hunt in the Eye.
 She managed to defect on a mission down to earth, and ran away to the Democratic Alliance
-- August Kuznetsov, the lead guitarist (they/them)
+- August Kuznetsova, the lead guitarist (they/them)
 	-
 - Luka Kowalski, the drummer (she/her)
 	-